100 years ago, US citizenship for Native Americans came without voting rights in swing states

 A patchwork of statutes and treaties already offered about two-thirds of Native Americans citizenship, sometimes in exchange for land allotments that fractured reservations, gestures of assimilation, military service and even the renunciation of tribal traditions.
 The one-sentence Indian Citizenship Act swept away those requirements in an attempt to grant citizenship to all Native Americans.

-At the same time, Congress deferred to state governments on who would be qualified to vote.
+At the same time, Congress deferred to state governments qualifications on who qualified to vote.
 Legal access to the ballot was denied under existing state constitutional provisions and statutes until 1948 in Arizona and New Mexico — and until 1957 on reservations in Utah.

 It was by design, said Maurice Crandall, an Arizona State University history professor and citizen of the Yavapai-Apache Nation of Camp Verde.
 Pointing to the largest Native populations in New Mexico and Arizona, he said: ” They don’t want a large group of Native people who can swing elections.”